 Next, you want to show your guests what attractions exist within easy walking distance.
 Rockland is full of art galleries, parks, museums, and marinas.
 Fortunately, the hotel owner has already provided you with a list of the places she wants to see featured on the map.

 1. Download RocklandPlaces.csv.
 This file contains three columns: Name, Address, and Type.

 2. Click Add Content and choose Add Layer from File.

 3. Browse to and select RocklandPlaces.csv and click Open.

-A collection of points draw on the map in a random color.
+A collection of points draw on the map.

 Tip: If some of the places are cut off by the extent of your map, you can move and resize the mapboard in the Mapboards window.
 The map in the Compilation window will follow.

 4. In the Contents list, next to RocklandPlaces, point to the options button and choose Manage Labels.

 5. Change the font size to 10.
 For Alignment, choose the middle option.
 Check the Show overlapping labels box to ensure that no labels are left behind.